Analysis and Research

 The UK Vedolizumab Real Life Experience Study in Inflammatory Bowel Disease (VEST) aims to gather outcomes data on vedolizumab in a real-world clinical setting.
 Hospitals across the UK participated in the study and eligible patients had to be adults who were due to start vedolizumab in standard care.
 Data was obtained from the patient’s own reported outcomes, clinical assessments and the medical notes including disease characterisation, medications, previous history and blood test results.

 The VEST study is being led by Dr Fraser Cummings of the University of Southampton, and the Registry is pleased to work with Dr Cummings and his team to support delivery of this project.
 The VEST study started in 2017 and has now completed its data collection phase.
+An abstract for VEST was accepted for poster presentation at ECCO 2024.

 Outcomes of an Anaemia Service Evaluation using the IBD Registry